niolabs/python-xbee/README.rst

 Documentation
 =============

-See the python-xbee project on [Read the Docs](http://python-xbee.readthedocs.org/en/latest/).
+See the python-xbee project on `Read the Docs <https://python-xbee.readthedocs.io/en/latest/>`_.

-To build the documentation yourself, ensure that Sphynx (http://sphinx.pocoo.org/) is installed.
-Then cd into the docs folder, and run ‘make html’.
+To build the documentation yourself, ensure that `Sphinx
+<http://sphinx-doc.org/>`_ is installed.
+Then cd into the docs folder,
+and run ‘make html’.
 The documentation can then be opened in any modern web browser at docs/build/html/index.html.